winkm89/teachPress/readme.txt

 * Academicons 1.8.6 by James Walsh (Font: SIL OFL 1.1, CSS: MIT License)
 * jquery-ui-icons.png by The jQuery Foundation (License: MIT)

-= Thanks =
-I would like to thank the team of [CBIS, Chemnitz University of Technology](http://www.tu-chemnitz.de/wirtschaft/wi2/wp/en/) for the support and the collaboration during the last years.

 = Translators who did a great job in translating the plugin into other languages.
 Thank you! =
 * Alexandre Touzet (French)
 * Alfonso Montejo Ráez (Spanish)